kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - The task is now to ensure the release branch is ready to go.
 This means there are zero pending PRs, no failing x.y-blocking tests, no open issues in the milestone.
 This will continue until release day
 - Final documentation PRs are reviewed and ready to be merged.
 Likely, this is not true and some are outstanding, so you need to help convince SIG doc writers to get these in with urgency.
 - The release notes draft needs to be completely done and ready to consume by anago.
 Have SIG volunteers do a final proofread of their sections.
 Make sure people actually do this.
 You need to avoid having the release notes volunteers pull “all nighters” before the release.
-- Work with the CNCF, SIG-PM, SIG-Docs, and communications lead to start the Release Blog post pulling from SIG Themes, the features repo, SIG members, and possibly release notes in specific PRs
+- Work with the CNCF, SIG-PM, SIG-Docs, and communications lead to start the Release Blog post pulling from SIG Themes, the enhancements repo, SIG members, and possibly release notes in specific PRs
 - Work with incoming release lead to establish incoming release team.